Ningsang-Jabegu/Learning-React-1/README.md

 ## Overview

 This documentation provides an insight into **React Project 1**, a simple project developed for learning purposes using the React library.
 The project aims to demonstrate fundamental concepts of React and is intended for educational purposes.
+Project 1 from (<a href="https://scrimba.com/learn/learnreact" target="_blank">https://scrimba.com/learn/learnreact</a>)

 ## Project Description